MiniFate/MiniFate/_chapters/00-outline.md

 When a roll is called for, the player states their intended action.
 The GM then sets a difficulty from 0 (easy) to 6 (hard) depending on the situation.
 The player rolls four dice and sums the result.
-They add +2 for any applicable character aspects (0 if none apply).
+They add +2 if they have an applicable character aspects (+0 if none apply).
 If their total meets or exceeds the difficulty set by the GM they succeed.
 If they beat the difficulty by 3 or more they succeed with style.
 Otherwise, they fail.